 3) I grind my own wheat flour (with the Wolfgang Grain Mill) when I make bread although you can definitely use storebought wheat flour.
 I prefer hard white wheat over hard red wheat for it’s delicate texture and flavor but either can be used.
-When using freshly ground wheat flour, you will need to add more cups of flour than if using flour that has settled in a bag since the flour is more aerated and fluffy from being freshly ground.
+Here are a few informative posts I did on wheat (varieties, where to buy) and wheat grinding (different wheat grinders on the market with lots of reviews).
+When using freshly ground wheat flour, you will need to add more cups of flour than if using flour that has settled in a bag, since the flour is more aerated and fluffy from being freshly ground.
 That is a minor issue since I harp on the fact that when making yeast doughs the flour amount given in the recipe should be a guideline only – the real test is the look and feel of the dough.

 Click here for a printable PDF version of the picture tutorial.